How to Check Wi-Fi Router History in 3 Steps?

 Step 1.

-On your PC browser, type your IP address, which is an 8-digit number.
+On your PC browser, type your IP address, typically formatted as a numerical string such as 192.168.x.x.
 This number is found by checking the router manually,

 • Click Run,